techstars/full-stack-challenge/README.md

   - DB_DB = the name of the database you want to use
   - DB_PWD = the password used to login to the database
   - DB_PORT = the port the database is hosted on(postgres uses 5432 by default)
-* Start serve and serve application
+* Start and serve application
 ```bash
   npm start
 ```